Thieso/AlarmPi/README.md

 For the text to speech output, the pyttsx3 library is used

-For volume changing, the alsaaudio library is used.
+For volume changing, the python3-alsaaudio library is used.

 ## Wiring